Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.markdown

         # --set ejbca.caCertConfigmapName=ejbca-ca-cert # Only required if EJBCA API serves an untrusted certificate \
     ```

     a.
 Modifications can be made by overriding the default values in the `values.yaml` file with the `--set` flag.
-For example, to override the `signerNames` value, run the following command:
+For example, to add an authorized signer name to the ClusterRole, run the following command:

         ```shell
         helm install ejbca-k8s-csr-signer ejbca-k8s/ejbca-k8s-csr-signer \